VithusanU/excursion/README.md

 This project is simply a warm up to the basics of committing changes and developing a webpage based on a wireframe.

-This is based a codecademy project.
+This is a codecademy project.

 This is based off the following urls